Nor the Moon by Night

-Nor the Moon by Night is a 1958 British drama film directed by Ken Annakin and starring Belinda Lee.
-It was based on the novel by Joy Packer and partly filmed in the Kruger National Park, South Africa.
-The title is a quote from the Old Testament passage (Psalm 121:6); "The sun shall not smite thee by day, nor the moon by night."
+Nor the Moon by Night is a 1958 British drama film directed by Ken Annakin and starring Belinda Lee, Michael Craig and Patrick McGoohan.
+It was written by Guy Elmes based on the 1957 novel of the same title by Joy Packer and partly filmed in the Kruger National Park, South Africa.
+The title is a quote from the Old Testament passage (Psalm 121:6), "The sun shall not smite thee by day, nor the moon by night."
 The film was released in the United States as Elephant Gun.
 It has several sections in Swahili but is not subtitled.

 Plot summary

 Two brothers, Rusty and Andrew Miller, are game wardens in Africa.
-Andrew's fiancée visits from the UK, and falls in love with Rusty.
+Andrew's fiancée Alice Lang visits from the UK, and falls in love with Rusty.

 A broken headlight caused by a crashed Land Rover starts a bush fire, and the humans try to beat it out as the wildlife stampedes to escape.
 Meanwhile, Andrew has tied himself into a tree to escape the lions but threatens to be burnt in the fire.